Rapid Response Team

-Detached workers are deployed to areas experiencing crime and anti-social behaviour to reduce opportunities of people becoming victims and or perpetrators of crime or anti-social behaviour, including
+The RRT aim to reduce opportunities of people becoming victims and or perpetrators of violence, vulnerability and or exploitation, such as:

-- violent crimes - knife crimes, gang associated violence
+- Violent crimes - knife crimes, gang associated violence and exploitation within drug lines